 A dryer is a relatively simple machine that uses a large drum to rotate clothing and heated air to evaporate and remove the moisture and vent it to the outdoors.
 While it is not uncommon for certain components such as a heating element or electrical parts to fail due to wear and tear, breakdowns may also occur as a result of improper installation techniques or an accumulation of lint in the dryer vent or trap.

-Common Dryer Not Heating Problems & Solutions
+Common Dryer Not Drying Problems & Solutions

 Use these troubleshooting tips to diagnose the issue with your dryer not heating or spinning before you call us for repair services.
 If the dryer will not turn on, check the following before proceeding to the interior components:

-- Check the power cord to ensure it is plugged in and undamaged.
+Check the power cord to ensure it is plugged in and undamaged.

 *NOTE: Before attempting to troubleshoot your dryer take the necessary safety precautions and disconnect the power source to prevent injury.